queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 48,625

-You have advantage on Intelligence (Investigation) and Intelligence (Science) rolls when analyzing objects..
+You have advantage on Intelligence (Investigation) and Intelligence (Science) rolls when analyzing objects.

 ___Set Bonus (2 of 2).___ You are immune to disease and the poisoned condition and you have resistance to poison damage.